 The attacking midfielder was the youngest ever debutant for the Croatian national team and for a period was the most talked about wonderkid in Europe.
 At Dinamo Zagreb, Halilovic made his first team debut at 16 and quickly became a first team regular.
 His early exploits were enough to convince FC Barcelona to prise him away from Zagreb.
 However, the talented midfielder never made it at the Catalan club.
 A loan spell at Gijon, followed by a move to Hamburger SV and another loan spell at Las Palmas marked a significant downfall to his career.
 At only 22, it is hard to say that he won’t bounce back and become a world beater but right now it looks unlikely.
 Currently, he’s playing for AC Milan, where he spends most of the time on the bench.

 At the age of 17 years 19 days, Bojan Krkic made his first team debut and became Barcelona’s youngest ever debutant.
 The La Masia graduate scored 12 goals in his first season and impressed everyone with his skills and temperament.
-Playing as a Spanish youth international he experienced tremendous success, winning the European Championships with the Under-17 team in 2007 and later the Under-21 team in 2011.
-However, success at underage level didn’t transfer into the senior ranks and only managed a solitary cap for senior team.
-The Spanish forward was touted as the next Messi but is now playing at Stoke City in the Championship.
-In a recent interview, Bojan cited that anxiety attacks prevented him from becoming world class.
+Playing as a Spanish youth international he experienced tremendous success, winning the European Championships with the under-17 team in 2007 and later the under-21 team in 2011.
+However, success at underage level didn’t transfer into the senior ranks and only managed a solitary cap for the senior team.
+The Spanish forward was touted as the next Messi but is now playing for Stoke City in the Championship.
+In a recent interview, Bojan cited that anxiety attacks prevented him from becoming world-class.

 Following his Golden Ball-winning exploits at the World Youth Championships with Brazil, Inter Milan signed Caio Riberio for £6.6m, a world record fee for a teenager at the time.
 The youngster was a class apart from every player in the youth tournament where he scored 5 goals in 6 matches.
 However, that tournament became the highest point of his career as he failed to live up to expectations.
 Ribeiro only appeared for the Nerazzurri six times and after a short stint at Napoli, he returned to his homeland, playing for a number of Brazilian clubs but never managed to cement his place in any team.